varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 Note that there's a known issue where Steroids npm checks for the version number of custom-built Scanner apps also.
 To ensure that Steroids npm lets you connect, make sure your Scanner app's semantic Version number is higher than 2.7.0.

-On the bottom row, you have to:
+Then, you have to:

 * Select which orientations the app is allowed to rotate to on iPhone and iPad.
-* Select the target devices.
+* Select the target devices (iPhone/iPad)
+* Enter any custom URL schemes for your app, see [custom URL schemes guide][custom-url-scheme-guide].
+* Enter your Facebook App ID (if using the Facebook Connect plugin)
+* Entery your Urban Airship App Key / Secret (if using the Urban Airship plugin)

+.
 * Upload the different size icons for your app.
 * Upload the different size splashscreens for your app.